 The modern period of the history of film begins with the end of the Second World War.
 From this point on, the movie industry in most of the world begins to flourish, new techniques are invented constantly and places like India, South America, Japan and the Soviet Union enforce their roles in the global makers of films.
 In the 1950’s the US enters its Golden Age, followed by the French New Wave which reinvigorates the artistic vision of the unorthodox directors in the 1960’s.
 Emboldened, people like Steven Spielberg, George Lucas, and Francis Ford Coppola make history in the 1970’s.
 Their work continues to this day as many new generations embrace digital technology and the Internet to push the future of film across the 21st century and farther.

-This post brought to you by Memphis Landscaping.
+This post brought to you by Germantown Landscaping.
 Thanks for your amazing support!